Financial Hardship fee waiver requests are no longer available for the 2022-23 application period.

 - Be a current or recent participant in certain graduate preparation programs that qualify for a fee waiver

-- Waiver requests need to be submitted a minimum of 5 business days prior to the graduate program’s posted application deadline.
-Complete requests will be processed within 1-2 business days.
+- Waiver requests need to be submitted a minimum of 5 business days prior to the graduate program’s posted application priority deadline.
+Complete requests will be processed within 2-3 business days by our office.

-Fee waivers based on federal aid received or financial hardship are limited and require completion of a waiver request form.
-To demonstrate financial need, please see the below eligibility criteria and required documentation.
+Financial hardship fee waivers for the 2022-23 academic year have all been allocated.
+Fee waivers based on federal aid received or financial hardship are no longer available.
+A financial hardship fee waiver can only be applied to one application.
+To demonstrate financial need, please see the below eligibility criteria and required documentation needed to upload to the request form.

 - Federal Aid - current students with an Estimated Family Contribution (EFC) of $1,000 or less.